 SBM Offshore either builds the vessels for outright sale as a turnkey project or for long-term lease.
-The lease option offers clients a cost effective and flexible way to produce their reservoirs and allows them to benefit from SBM’s 271 contract years of operating experience.
+The lease option offers clients a cost effective and flexible way to produce their reservoirs and allows them to benefit from the company’s over 300 contract years of operating experience.
 Additionally, leasing saves the client the capital expenditures related to the vessel’s construction, as it remains under SBM Offshore ownership or part ownership.

 In 2017 our efforts on safety leadership and culture led to improvements in health and safety, in particular from the fleet.
 The Company achieved an unprecedented safety performance, improving by approximately 40% its 2016 performance.